Datttta/My_Notes/to-do.md

 == Inbox ==
 - [ ] _
-- [ ] change the maximum amount of text/image that copyq can store
-- [ ] how to make the yazi plugin pref by location active the visible hidden files for all directories and not only the active one? (show pref by location config)
 - [ ] see sites that have the same function as reverso context (finding sentences with a specific word)
 - [ ] organize you bookmarks
-- [ ] improve neo tree search system
 - [ ] watch a video telling you how to use baobab
 - [ ] add a custom expand to trays apps
 - [ ] delete alt+f3 keymap in hyprland